Feds: Texas woman used Instagram to commit fraud; pleads guilty - NewsBreak

 HOUSTON, Texas ( ValleyCentral ) — A Houston woman admitted to conspiring to commit wire fraud through Instagram and has pleaded guilty, authorities say.

-Desiree Coleman, 22, used her Instagram account with over 3,000 followers to conspire with others and commit wire fraud by submitting false applications for government assistance, according to a release from the U.S. Attorney’s Office of the Southern District of Texas.Vehicle pursuit leads to methamphetamine bust of over 200 grams
+Desiree Coleman, 22, used her Instagram account with over 3,000 followers to conspire with others and commit wire fraud by submitting false applications for government assistance, according to a release from the U.S. Attorney’s Office of the Southern District of Texas.Abbott’s tweet trolls Dallas Cowboys kicker

 A judge accepted Coleman’s plea and she is scheduled to be sentenced May 1.